GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Experiments

-Fig. \ref{attn_map} shows the prototypes and cross-attention scores of the normal and abnormal points.
-We have the key observation that the prototypical distribution of the association weights is unimodal in all layers.
+Fig.~\ref{attn_map} shows the prototypes and cross-attention scores of the normal and abnormal points.
+A key observation is that the prototypical distribution of the association weights is unimodal.
 Moreover, in the blue dashed box, the cross-attention scores of the normal and abnormal points are both in line with the above observation.
 Therefore, directly adopting reconstruction errors as the detection criterion may lead to inferior accuracy.
 However, the distribution of attention scores in the black dashed box vary on normal and abnormal points.
-Specifically, in the first layer, the weights in black dashed box of the normal point are higher than those of the abnormal point, which is the opposite case for the second and third layers.
 Hence, it naturally results in a distribution similarity-based criterion.